 The Arcadia is a very easy ship to navigate.
 We have joined it for a World cruise as well as the Baltic Cruise.
 Both fabulous, both totally different.
 Take a look at the ship first then the links to the cruises.
 Please share with a friend who has never cruised and might enjoy a smaller ship with a lot to offer.
 Or, Click the yellow share to Facebook button.

 On a world cruise, this ship quickly becomes home.
 However, less than half go all the way around.
 Sydney is the big change over the port.
 See our films in Sydney.
 Our first Arcadia experience was the Hong Kong to Mumbai leg of a World Cruise.
 Meeting passengers doing the whole cruise it was amazing to see how easily they had made the ship their home.

-The World Cruise was a totally different atmosphere to the Baltic Cruise, which shows how a longer less rushed cruise can make the ship feel, to, for example an action packed Baltic Cruise.
+The World Cruise was a different atmosphere to the Baltic Cruise, which shows how a longer less rushed cruise can make the ship feel, too, for example, an action-packed Baltic Cruise.
 We have a great film about the Arcadia sailing under the Great Belt Bridge.

-But then on the same cruise, two different groups of people can have totally different cruises by their selection of places they use on board.
-The same ship gives can give totally different experiences and the great thing is you get to talk those over and wow each other over diner.
+But then on the same cruise, two different groups of people can have totally different cruises by their selection of places they use onboard.
+The same ship can give totally different experiences and the great thing is you get to talk those over and wow each other over dinner.

 This was a cake day on the world cruise.
-The cake and pastry chef went the extra mile and made yet another special hiatus.
+The cake and pastry chef went the extra mile and made yet another special treat.
 You don’t to eat cakes to appreciate the effort the crew make to please passengers.
 The Arcadia has a crew of around 860 to a thousand, with a passenger capacity of around 1,950 but a maximum of 2,300.
-It is an 84,000 tonnes ship that was commissioned in 2005 and is classed as a medium ship.
+It is an 84,000 tonnes ship that was commissioned in 2005 and is classed as a mediums hip.

 Fine Dining – Ocean Grill

 This is fine Indian food, not too spicy but if you want you could discuss spicier dishes when making your booking.
-It is on the top deck, mid stair case opposite East and they made us feel very special on our anniversary.
-Click here for the Sindhu blog and film, however the film is in the content of the Arcadia tour so if you have watched the main film you will have seen the film.
+It is on the top deck, mid staircase opposite East and they made us feel very special on our anniversary.
+Click here for the Sindhu blog and film, however, the film is in the content of the Arcadia tour so if you have watched the main film you will have seen it.

-If you have booked your cruise and need a check list to pack, here is ours.
+If you have booked your cruise and need a checklist to pack, here is ours.
 Serial Killer is based on a crossing of the Pacific, best taken to read while on a world cruise…